nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: How `salary` and `deadline` Command executes:**
+**Aspect: How `salary` and `deadline` command executes:**

-* **Alternative 1 (current choice):** Sort `salary` or `deadline` of the roles in asc/desc.
+* **Alternative 1 (current choice):** Each attribute of a `Role` has its own specific sorting command (for instance, we have both `salary` and `deadline` commands)
     * Pros: Easy to implement.
+    * Cons:
-    * Cons: More CLI needs to be added if more attributes are needed to sort.
+      * More commands would have to be implemented.
+      * The user can only sort roles by one attribute at a time.

-* **Alternative 2:** One sort command with the given attribute.
+* **Alternative 2:** One sort command with the given attribute (for instance, `sort d/ORDER $/ORDER` to sort the roles in TechTrack by deadline first, then salary with `sort` as the command keyword)
+    * Pros:
-    * Pros: Easy CLI for the user to use.
+      * Only one command, which potentially is easier for the user to use.
+      * User is free to customize the sorting of roles in TechTrack.
-    * Cons: Can be harder to implement and debug if more attributes are being sorted.
+    * Cons: Implementation would be more complex.

 #### Limitations:

-The sorting algorithm for `salary` and `deadline` will sort based on the order given.
-This will sort the current and old view of the roles.

-E.g.: filtering the roles based on name, tag and applying this command `salary asc/desc` or `deadline asc/desc` will sort both views.
+The current implementation of sorting commands would sort the entire `roleList` in the model.
+This means that if the user used a filtering command like `name` followed by executing `deadline`, it would appear as if only the filtered `roleList` is sorted.
+However, in fact, the entire `roleList` is sorted.

 ### Company Command Feature